radzionc/increaser/prompts/context.md

 # Founder

-Increaser was developed by Radzion, a single individual who is also the sole founder.
-I have been working on Increaser for over five years.
-While I enjoy working on it, Increaser has not yet generated revenue, so I also work full-time as a software engineer.
+Increaser was developed by Radzion, who is also the sole founder.
+He has been working on Increaser for over five years.
+While he enjoys working on it, Increaser has not yet generated revenue, so he also works full-time as a software engineer.

 # Monetization